Bioconductor/BioC2026/content/sponsors.md

 &nbsp;

 ## Sponsor Opportunities
 Bioconductor is a non-profit organization that supports one of the most widely used data analysis tools in genomics.
-Bioconductor was downloaded by [890,462 downloads (distinct IPs)](http://www.bioconductor.org/packages/stats/bioc/index.html) in 2021.
+Bioconductor was downloaded by [1,139,800 downloads (distinct IPs)](http://www.bioconductor.org/packages/stats/bioc/index.html) in 2021.
 Software packages are contributed by more than 1,200 community developers worldwide, totaling over half-million downloads per year.

 The conference is unique in that in addition to talks and poster session, the meeting features 20+ workshops which provide hands-on learning in Bioconductor.
 All conference materials (videos, slides, talks, posters, workshops) are published online such that the conference provides a rich resource for learning Bioconductor.

-> Interested in sponsoring this conference?
-Please contact <sponsorship@bioconductor.org>
+Interested in sponsoring this conference?
+Please contact sponsorship@bioconductor.org

-**Your sponsorship will help increase diversity and representation at Bioconductor 2022** by:
+Your sponsorship will help increase diversity and representation at Bioconductor 2026 by:

 - Keeping registration costs affordable for academic participants and trainees.
 - Provide high quality hybrid/virtual programming and post-production and sharing of videos and conference materials